PyTables/PyTables/doc/source/usersguide/libref.rst

 .. method:: File.createCArray(where, name, atom, shape, title='', filters=None, chunkshape=None, byteorder=None, createparents=False)

     Create a new chunked array with the given name in where location.
-See
-    the CArray class (in :class:`CArray`) for more information on chunked arrays.
+    See the CArray class (in :ref:`CArrayClassDescr`) for more information on chunked arrays.

     Parameters
     ----------